The Festival de la Cruz in Castrojeriz northern Spain

 Departure Point: Hornillos Del Camino

-Welcome to Hornillos del Camino, a serene and picturesque town nestled along the Camino de Santiago pilgrimage route in northern Spain.
+Welcome to Hornillos del Camino, a serene and picturesque town situated along the Camino de Santiago pilgrimage route in northern Spain.

 A hiker on the Camino Frances, with the town Hornillos Del Camino in the distance